MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 BizTalk does not use Read-Only Routing for any of the connections to its databases.
 This means the “Readable Secondary” option on Availability Replicas in the availability group does not have any impact on BizTalk database connections.

-### Behavior of BizTalk Server Host Instances during SQL Server Failover
+### Behavior of BizTalk Host Instances during SQL Server Failover
 If the SQL Server availability group experiences a failover, the BizTalk Server databases on the availability group are temporarily unavailable.

 #### Behavior of In-Process Host Instances during SQL Server Failover